Hamiltonian thermodynamics on symplectic manifolds: Infinitesimal transformations between systems

 So far we have dealt with situations where a suitably-chosen Hamiltonian can describe a thermodynamic process of a system.
 The essential idea has been to choose a Hamiltonian such that on the space of equilibrium states, it assumes a constant value so that the space of equilibrium states is invariant under the corresponding Hamiltonian flow.
 Let us now consider situations where the Hamiltonian is not constant on the space of equilibrium states.
 Quite naturally, the corresponding dynamics will not be a thermodynamic process of the concerned system.
-For the ideal gas, let us take the following Hamiltonian: where \(a > 0\) is a constant.
+For the ideal gas in the microcanonical ensemble with the first law (\ref{gibbs1}), let us take the following Hamiltonian: where $\alpha_0 > 0$ is a constant.
 The corresponding Hamilton's equations turn out to be

-The resulting evolution does not preserve the thermodynamic (equilibrium) relations of the ideal gas although we may pick the initial point to correspond to an equilibrium state of the ideal gas.
-In other words, even if \(P_0 V_0 = N_0 T_0\), one finds \(P(t) V(t) \neq N(t) T(t)\) for \( t > 0\).
-However, it is interesting to note that the pressure of the system evolves as (for \(t \in \mathbb{R}^+\))
+The resulting evolution does not preserve the thermodynamic (equilibrium) relations of the ideal gas even if the initial point corresponds to an equilibrium state of the ideal gas.
+In other words, even if $P_0 V_0 = N_0 T_0$, one finds $P(t) V(t) \neq N(t) T(t)$ for $ t > 0$.
+However, it is interesting to note that the pressure of the system evolves as (for $t \in \mathbb{R}^+$)